A Predictor object holds any machine learning model (mlr, caret,

 learning package you use to find which type options you have.
 If both

-are used, then type is passed as an argument
+predict.fun and type are used, then type is passed as an argument

-to predict.fun
+to predict.fun.

 The maximum number of rows to be input the model for prediction at once.